roy891030/roy891030.github.io/about.md

 ---
 layout: page
-title: 關於我
+title: About Me
 permalink: /about/
 ---

-我是羅頤，一位熱愛自然與技術的數位遊牧者，致力於：
+I'm Lo Yi, a nature-loving and tech-savvy digital nomad dedicated to:

-- 分享知識與工具
+- Sharing knowledge and tools
-- 探索永續生活的可能
+- Exploring possibilities for sustainable living
-- 在旅途中紀錄學習與成長
+- Documenting learning and growth throughout my travels

-📧 歡迎來信合作：roy60404@gmail.com
+📧 Feel free to reach out for collaboration: roy60404@gmail.com